duerrp/pyexperiment/examples/README.rst

                   tests=[AverageTest],
                   config_spec=CONFIG_SPEC)

-We can then access the parameters by adding `from pyexperiment import conf` at the top of 'analyzer.py' and calling `conf` like a dictionary with the levels of the configuration separated by dots:
+We can then access the parameters by adding ``from pyexperiment import conf`` at the top of 'analyzer.py' and calling :mod:`pyexperiment.conf` like a dictionary with the levels of the configuration separated by dots:

 .. code-block:: python